Dr. Richard Weinblatt

 power in the agency"

-Whether it’s chief, sheriff, colonel, superintendent, director, or
+Whether it’s chief, sheriff, colonel, superintendent, director, or commissioner,

-most law enforcers want to impress.
+want to impress.
 In short, they view their boss’

 happiness as inextricably intertwined with theirs.
-In the police world’s
+In the police world’s career

-the acquisition of influence and proximity to those in power.
+acquisition of influence and proximity to those in power.

 READ MORE: http://www.officer.com/article/article.jsp?